-The experiments presented here illustrate how sensitive MetUM fog forecasts are to small changes in the land 477 surface model; fog formation up to 5 hours earlier arises from changing the method by which soil thermal conductivity 478 is calculated.
-To mitigate against this sensitivity a perturbed physics approach could be employed.
-For example, 479 McCabe et al. (2016) perturbed aspects of the microphysics and boundary-layer schemes for a MetUM simulated 480 fog event.
-They found this approach gave a greater ensemble spread and an improvement in the probabilistic skill 4 81 scores of visibility and temperature compared to a control ensemble.
-We suggest their approach could be extended 4.82 to include perturbations to the land surface model, for example the soil thermal conductivity.
-Recently Wang et al. 483 (2019) implemented perturbations to the land surface initial conditions and physics for a regional scale ensemble with 4 84 a resolution of 11 km which improved ensemble spread and reduced the mean ensemble bias for surface variables.
-485 Here we have highlighted the key role the land surface model has on the numerical weather prediction of radiation fog 486 and we would emphasise that the development and evaluation of sub-km models is crucial for future improvements 487 of fog forecasts.
-488
+The experiments presented here illustrate how sensitive MetUM fog forecasts are to small changes in the land-surface model; fog formation up to 5 hr earlier arises from changing the method by which soil thermal conductivity is calculated.
+To mitigate against this sensitivity, a perturbed physics approach could be employed.
+For example, McCabe et al. (2016) perturbed aspects of the microphysics and boundary-layer schemes for a MetUM simulated fog event.
+They found that this approach gave a greater ensemble spread and an improvement in the probabilistic skill scores of visibility and temperature compared with a control ensemble.
+We suggest that their approach could be extended to include perturbations to the land-surface model: for example, the soil thermal conductivity.
+Recently, Wang et al. (2019) implemented perturbations to the land surface initial conditions and physics for a regional-scale ensemble with a resolution of 11 km, which improved ensemble spread and reduced the mean ensemble bias for surface variables.
+Here, we have highlighted the key role of the land-surface model on the numerical weather prediction of radiation fog, and we would emphasise that the development and evaluation of sub-km models is crucial for future improvements of fog forecasts.